Call us to schedule a time to talk with the attorneys in the office or over the phone.

 Before you can understand where we are now, it is important to understand where we came from.
 3,320,836 Floridians voted in favor of legalizing medical marijuana on November 4, 2014.
 It received 58% of the votes.
 Although many argued that Amendment 2 did not go far enough, it did create a path for obtaining marijuana for medical purposes.

 Amendment 2 did not obtain the 60% of votes needed.
 It did, however, receive more votes than the last six (6) elected governors.
 Amendment 2 received 500,000 more votes than Rick Scott, the governor elected.
-Amendment 2 receive the second highest majority of any medical marijuana vote in the history of the United States.
+Amendment 2 received the second highest majority of any medical marijuana vote in the history of the United States.

 The Florida legislature should act quickly to bring a good Medical Marijuana law to Florida.
 It is particularly important that the law provides for a mechanism for caregivers to cultivate a small number of plants.
 That provision was left out of Amendment 2.
 Because of Amendment 2, millions of Floridians are better informed.
 The majority of Floridians understand that the war on marijuana and efforts to prohibit it have failed.